nicktodd/ml-deployment-workshop/01_video_transcode_pipeline.md

 3. At the `General Configuration`, enter a name for your bucket.
 Make a note of the name that you use and make sure you follow the AWS naming rules (described on the page)

-4. Set the region to the eu-west-1.
+4. Set the region to the correct one as specified by your instructor.
+It will probably be either us-east-1 or eu-west-1.

 5. Deselect the `Block All Public Access` checkbox and then select the acknowledgement box about 'objects might be public'.